prototypefund/Digital_Bargeld-docs/api-merchant.rst

   cannot really make mistakes; the only reasonable exception is if the `backend` is unavailable, in which case the customer might appreciate some reassurance that the merchant is working on getting his systems back online.

+.. http:get:: /track/transfer

+  Provides deposits associated with a given wire transfer.

+  **Request:**

+  :query wtid: raw wire transfer identifier identifying the wire transfer (a base32-encoded value)
+  :query exchange_uri: base URI of the exchange that made the wire transfer

+  **Response:**

+  :status 200 OK:
+    The wire transfer is known to the exchange, details about it follow in the body.
+    The body of the response is a `TrackTransferResponse`_.
+Note that the similarity to the response given by the exchange for a /track/transfer is completely intended.

+  :status 404 Not Found:
+    The wire transfer identifier is unknown to the exchange.

+.. http:get:: /track/transaction

+  Provide the wire transfer identifier associated with an (existing) deposit operation.

+  **Request:**

+  :query transaction_id: ID of the transaction we want to trace (an integer)

+  **Response:**

+  :status 200 OK:
+    The deposit has been executed by the exchange and we have a wire transfer identifier.
+    The response body is a `TrackTransactionResponse`_ object.
+Note that the similarity to the response given by the exchange for a /track/transaction is completely intended.

+  :status 202 Accepted:
+    The deposit request has been accepted for processing, but was not yet executed.
+Hence the exchange does not yet have a wire transfer identifier.
+    The merchant should come back later and ask again.
+    The response body is a `TrackTransactionAcceptedResponse`_.
+Note that the similarity to the response given by the exchange for a /track/transaction is completely intended.

+  :status 404 Not Found: The transaction is unknown to the backend.

 ---------
 Encodings